moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 ### Chapman Richards Module

 The Chapman Richards module is a tier 3 module.
-It is used for the estimation of greenhouse gas emissions and removals due to changes in biomass carbon for forests using Chapman Richards equation.
+It is used to estimate greenhouse gas emissions and removals due to changes in biomass carbon for forests using the Chapman Richards equation.
 We can calculate above-ground and below-ground biomass using this module.

 ```
 AGC = * [ 1 -  e ^ { -k *Age } ] ^ { ( 1 / (1-m) }